PowerNukkitX/PNX-Document/doc/en-us/dev/js/event_listener.md

 ![PNX事件流程图](../../../image/js_tutorial/PNX事件流程图.svg)

-PNX provides a very large number of events that you can use in the [Event Comparison Table](../../res/事件对照表.html) in the table.
+PNX provides a very large number of events that you can use in the [Event List](../res/event_list.html) in the table.
 Each event in the table is labeled with the name of the category of the event.
 You can use this class name in the plug-in to listen to this event, and click on the class name to go to the corresponding JavaDoc for more details.

 ## Register an event listener